legendarycode3/nft-smart-contract/README.md

   ▼
 NFT Created
 ```
 When a user calls `mintNft()`, the contract generates a unique token ID, stores the associated metadata URI, and safely mints the ERC-721 token using OpenZeppelin's `_safeMint()` implementation.
-The newly created NFT is assigned to the recipient and becomes part of the collection.
+The newly created NFT is assigned to the recipient and becomes part of the collection. </br>
+Every newly minted Mood NFT

 ### Mood NFT Minting Flow